Living in Ahwatukee, AZ: Upper Canyon and Local Neighborhood Guide

 Community amenities

-Pecos Park and the Pecos Community Center add day-to-day recreation value with fields, pool, dog park, skate park, and indoor programming.
-This is one reason Ahwatukee often feels easier for routine family living than a more scattered neighborhood pattern.
+Pecos Park and Pecos Community Center add day-to-day recreation value with athletic fields, a pool, dog park, skate park, gym, classrooms, game room, dance room, and indoor programming.

 Costs